Sorry, no relation whatsoever to its commercial counterpart!

 Until just last week, which is just before we hosted our annual Simchat Torah Party, if the idea of serving applesauce to guests had entered my head, I would have been worried about my culinary creativity coming to a screeching halt.
 But here’s what happened:

 Apple Overload: Good problem!

 I cooked and baked up a storm for a party.
-Then I turned my attention to an enormous overflowing bag of crab apples Gary.
-Our super left these as a souvenir from his weekend home in Pennsylvania.
+Then I turned my attention to an enormous overflowing bag of crab apples our super Gary left at our door as a souvenir from his weekend home in Pennsylvania.
 I had been tinkering with them for several ways, made apple chutney and gallons of apple liqueur.
-But I had somehow thought applesauce beyond baby food or latkas topping was somewhat naive and childish, or worse, geriatric.
+But I had somehow thought applesauce beyond baby food or latkas topping was somewhat naive and childish, or worse, vaguely geriatric.
 I also remembered the day a decade ago, after my then future daughter in law Ruthie politely turned down an apple dessert I had just made.
-She hated all cooked fruit to which my son Maimon told her: “You’ll see when you are in the nursing home: You will love applesauce!”
+She said she hated all cooked fruit; to which my son Maimon told her: “You’ll see when you are in the nursing home: You will love applesauce!”

 Applesauce on the Dessert list, please!